 Factors Agencies Might Use in Developing Nondisclosure Policy for SBU Information.
+The Card and Ashcroft memos, together with section 892 of P.L.
+107-296, have given agencies a basis to make decisions about restricting access to certain electronic and hard copy information that previously may have been accessible to the public, but whose continued distribution might be detrimental to homeland security.
+But it is unclear what conceptualizations agencies and the DHS guidance will use.
 As noted above, agencies have discretion to identify and withhold from the public, as sensitive or as sensitive but unclassified, information which they determine is subject to nondisclosure (pursuant to both the Computer Security Act of 1987 and the Administration's interpretation of FOIA).
 Since the basis of these determinations is subject to interpretation, both agency program managers and the public who might seek access to such information may confront ambiguity in definitions and different kinds of balancing tests.
-There are questions about the uniformity of definitions used by different agencies and what values or objectives should be encompassed in a risk analysis on which such nondisclosure determinations are based.
+There are questions about the uniformity of definitions used by different agencies and which values or objectives should be encompassed in a risk analysis on which such nondisclosure determinations might be based.

 The definition of what information is SBU, at a minimum, is likely to encompass concepts which are defined as sensitive in the Computer Security Act 1987, that is to protect information whose disclosure "could adversely affect the national interest or the conduct of Federal programs, or the privacy to which individuals are entitled under ... the Privacy Act."
 Also, it may encompass the NIST criteria for sensitive information protection: confidentiality, integrity, and availability.
-Additionally, among the topics the Administration instructed agencies to consider when making "discretionary disclosures" of SBU homeland securityrelated information that could be exempt from FOIA is the "need to protect critical systems, facilities, stockpiles, and other assets from security breaches and harm - and in some instances from their potential use as weapons of mass destruction in and of themselves."
-The Administration also stressed that agencies, when applying exemption 2, should consider the needs for an informed citizenry to ensure accountability, "safeguarding our national security, enhancing the effectiveness of our law enforcement agencies, protecting sensitive business information, and not least preserving personal privacy."
-Also to be considered were "...benefits that result from the open and efficient exchange of scientific, technical, and like information."
+173 Additionally, among the topics the Administration instructed agencies to consider when making "discretionary disclosures" of SBU homeland securityrelated information that could be exempt from FOIA is the "need to protect critical systems, facilities, stockpiles, and other assets from security breaches and harm and in some instances from their potential use as weapons of mass destruction in and of themselves."174 The Administration also stressed that agencies, when applying exemption 2, should consider the needs for an informed citizenry to ensure accountability, "safeguarding our national security, enhancing the effectiveness of our law enforcement agencies, protecting sensitive business information, and not least preserving personal privacy."
+Also to be considered were "... benefits that